 - the relevant Codes governing the profession to which the student aspires;

-- the College’s recommendation on appropriate outcomes/sanctions.
+- the recommendation on appropriate outcomes/sanctions of the Case Officer and/or Faculty/School Panel.

-6. What Happens when the Conduct in Question is Also a Criminal Offence?
+6. What Happens when the Conduct in Question is also a Criminal Offence?

 Where the conduct in question is also a criminal offence a decision will not normally be made under these regulations until the criminal investigation/legal proceedings concerned have been concluded.
 Instead the case will normally be referred to as 'being deferred pending the outcome of the criminal investigation/legal proceedings'.
-However, the College nominee may be under an obligation to notify the relevant Professional Body of the case at the outset and before the outcome of the criminal investigation/legal proceedings is known.
+However, the Case Officer may be under an obligation to notify the relevant Professional Body of the case at the outset and before the outcome of the criminal investigation/legal proceedings is known.

 Depending on the gravity of the offence this deferral may be subject to certain conditions such as the imposition of a Behavioural Contract or a partial or full suspension from the University and its premises including placements.
 Any conditions (such as the imposition of a Behavioural Contract) can only be imposed with the prior agreement of the Director of Academic Services.
-Furthermore, any partial or interim suspension can only be imposed by the Vice-Chancellor (or his/her nominee).
+Furthermore, any partial or interim suspension can only be imposed by the Vice-Chancellor (or their nominee).

 The case shall be reviewed upon any developments in the police investigation/legal proceedings.
 Students are reminded that they are under an obligation to keep the University informed as to the status of their case and any release/bail conditions imposed upon them.